Schwarz reflections and anti-holomorphic correspondences: Hyperbolic Components in , and Their Boundaries

 \begin{proposition}[Boundaries Of Odd Period Hyperbolic Components] The boundary of every hyperbolic component of odd period $k>1$ of $\cC(\mathcal{S})$ is a topological triangle having parabolic cusps as vertices and parabolic arcs as sides. \end{proposition}

-The situation for the hyperbolic component of period one is slightly different.
+The situation for the hyperbolic component $\widetilde{H}$ of period one is slightly different.

 \begin{proposition} The boundary of $\widetilde{H}$ consists of two parabolic arcs, a parabolic cusp, and the arc $\mathcal{I}$.
-In particular, $\partial\widetilde{H}$ is not contained in $S$. \end{proposition} \begin{proof}

-Note that for any $a\in\widetilde{H}$, the map $\sigma_a$ has precisely three fixed points on the boundary of the unique Fatou component.
+In particular, $\partial\widetilde{H}$ is not contained in $S$. \end{proposition} \begin{proof} Note that for any $a\in\widetilde{H}$, the map $\sigma_a$ has precisely three fixed points on the boundary of the unique Fatou component.
 Two of these are repelling, and the other one is $-2$.
 As $a$ tends to the boundary of $\partial\widetilde{H}$, the unique attracting fixed point of $\sigma_a$ tends to merge with these boundary fixed points.
 The merger of the attracting fixed point with one of the (two) repelling fixed points happens on a parabolic arc on $\partial\widetilde{H}$.
 This accounts for the two parabolic arcs on $\partial\widetilde{H}$, and they meet at a parabolic cusp such that in the corresponding dynamical plane, the two repelling fixed points and the attracting fixed point meet to produce a double parabolic fixed point.

 On the other hand, the merger of the attracting fixed point with the fixed point $-2$ happens precisely along the arc $\mathcal{I}$ which is the set of parameters for which $-2$ attracts the forward orbit of the free critical point.
 Moreover, the two parabolic arcs on $\partial\widetilde{H}$ (described above) meet $\mathcal{I}$ at parameters for which $-2$ has two attracting directions; hence these parameters are $4\pm i\sqrt{3}$. \end{proof}